-Comparison between stock-based average maturities for government bonds in selected countries indicates that the average stands at as high as about 15 years in the U.K. with super long-term issues accounting for a large share of all government bonds, the averages range from five to eight years in the U.S., Germany and France.
+Comparison between stock-based average maturities for government bonds in selected countries indicates that the average stands at as high as about 15 years in the U.K. with super long-term issues accounting for a large share of all government bonds, the averages range from 5 to 9 years in the U.S., Germany and France.
 In Japan, the average bottomed out at 4.9 years at the end of FY2003 and continued to lengthen after that, reaching 9.2 years at the end of FY2019 (Fig. 2-46).
-Although the Japanese average fell back to 8.9 years at the end of FY2020 as Japan increased mainly short- to medium-term bond issues due to the COVID-19 expansion in FY2020, the average extended to 9.0 years again at the end of FY2021 due to a cut in short-term issues.
+Although the Japanese average fell back to 8.9 years at the end of FY2020 as Japan increased mainly short- to medium-term bond issues due to the spread of COVID-19 in FY2020, the average extended to 9.1 years at the end of FY2022 due to the cut in short-term issues.

-Note 1: Data for Japan represent the average weighted maturity of outstanding General Bonds including Treasury Bills and excluding Financing Bills.
+Note 1: Data for Japan represents the average weighted maturity of outstanding General Bonds including Treasury Bills and excluding Financing Bills.

-Data for other countries include short-term (one-year and shorter) bills.
-However, data for U.K. excludes short-term bills for cash management purposes.
+Data for other countries includes short-term (one-year and shorter) bills.
+However, data for the U.K. excludes short-term bills for cash management purposes.

-Note 2: Data are calculated on a stock basis.
+Note 2: Data is calculated on a stock basis.
 Non-marketable bonds are excluded.

-Note 3: Data for each year are as of March next year for Japan alone and as of December for other countries.
+Note 3: Data for each year is as of March next year for Japan alone and as of December for other countries.

-(Sources) OECD, Relevant countries' debt management authorities
+(Source) OECD, Relevant countries' debt management authorities

 In addition, the following indicator is also useful for identifying more specific refunding needs.
-Fig. 2-47 indicates the proportions for outstanding bonds that are scheduled to be refunded or mature within one year and three years.
+Fig. 2-47 indicates the proportions of outstanding bonds that are scheduled to be refunded or mature within 1 year and 3 years.

 In Japan, the U.S., Germany and France, which had increased mainly short-term bond issuances to raise funds required for responding to the spread of COVID-19, the proportions at the end of December 2020 (at the end of March 2021 in Japan) increased year on year.
-In the U.S., particularly, the proportion for those maturing within one year rose by nearly 10 percentage points from 27.3% to 36.6%.
-At the end of December 2021 (at the end of March 2022 in Japan), however, the proportion declined year on year in Japan, the U.S. and France, while continuing to increase in Germany.
-In the U.K., which increased more-than-one-year coupon-bearing bond issuances in response to the spread of COVID-19, the proportion for those maturing within one year declined year on year at the end of December 2020 but rose back slightly at the end of December 2021.
+In the U.S., particularly, the proportion of those maturing within 1 year rose by nearly 10 %pt from 27.3% to 36.6%.
+In the U.K., on the other hand, the proportion of bonds with a remaining maturity of 1 year or less declined, primarily because the U.K. responded to the increased demand for funds due to the spread of COVID-19 by issuing more coupon-bearing bonds with a maturity of more than 1 year.
+At the end of December 2021 (at the end of March 2022 in Japan), however, the proportion declined year on year in Japan, the U.S. and France, while it increased in the U.K. and Germany.
+The proportion remained almost unchanged at the end of December 2022 (the end of March 2023 in Japan).